Stede Bonnet: Escape, recapture, and execution

-In Charles Town, Bonnet was separated from the bulk of his crew and held for three weeks along with his boatswain, Ignatius Pell, and his sailing master, David Herriott, at the home of Town Marshal Nathaniel Partridge.
-Pirate Edward Robinson, the gunner from Newcastle upon Tyne, and the remaining crew were held outside of Charles Town at the Watch House, at White Point.
-On 24 October, Bonnet and Herriott escaped, probably by colluding with local merchant Richard Tookerman.
-Governor Johnson at once placed a £700 bounty on Bonnet's head and dispatched search teams to track him down.
-Bonnet and Herriott, accompanied by a slave and a Native American, obtained a boat and made for the north shore of Charles Town Harbour, but foul winds and lack of supplies forced the four of them onto Sullivan's Island.
-Governor Johnson sent a posse under Rhett to Sullivan's Island to hunt for Bonnet.
-The posse discovered Bonnet after an extensive search, and opened fire, killing Herriott and wounding the two slaves.
-Bonnet surrendered and was returned to Charles Town.
+In Charles Town, Bonnet was separated from the bulk of his crew and held for three weeks along with his boatswain, Pell, and his sailing master, Herriot, at the home of Town Marshal Nathaniel Partridge.
+The remaining crew were held outside of Charles Town at the public watchhouse, due to the town lacking an actual jail.
+On 24 October, Bonnet and Herriot escaped, probably by colluding with local merchant Richard Tookerman.
+Johnson at once placed a £700 bounty on Bonnet's head and dispatched search teams to track him down.
+Bonnet and Herriot, accompanied by a slave and a Native American who wanted to become pirates, obtained a boat and made for the north shore of Charles Town Harbour, but foul winds and lack of supplies forced the four of them onto Sullivan's Island.
+Johnson sent a posse under Rhett to Sullivan's Island to hunt for Bonnet.

+The posse discovered Bonnet after an extensive search, and opened fire, killing Herriot and wounding the other two of Bonnet's followers.
+Bonnet surrendered and was returned to Charles Town, imprisoned in a safer location.
 While awaiting trial, some sort of civil uprising in his support took place within the city, an event authorities would later describe as having nearly resulted in the burning of the town and the overthrow of the government.
-Bonnet possibly awaited his execution in the Court of Guard, a militia guardhouse in the city where the current Exchange and Provost stands today.
+Bonnet possibly awaited his execution in the Court of Guard, a militia guardhouse in the city where the Exchange and Provost stood as of 2007.